 Project templates are a great tool to manage assignments that require always completing the same set of tasks, for example introducing a new member into your company.
 Thanks to it, it’s not necessary to keep all procedures in your head and you don’t have to worry that you accidentally skip a crucial step in the process.

-In your template, you can edit tasks and delegate them to your team.
+In your template, you can edit tasks and delegate them to your space members.
 Once you create a project, all the parameters and delegations will be transferred.

 There two ways of creating new templates.